balanced/balanced.github.com/_posts/2014-01-11-speed-up-python-deployment-with-wheel.md

 ![Fast builds](/img/blogimages/2014-01-11-fast-pip-install.png "Improved building time")

 See our [new build result](https://travis-ci.org/balanced/billy/builds/16767686)!
 It's fast now.
-This could be also very helpful for saving time from the slow `pip install` in the deployment process.
+This trick could be also very helpful for saving time from the slow `pip install` in the deployment process.